janlelis/unicode-emoji/README.md

 ### Regex

-Five Emoji regexes are included, which are compiled out of various Emoji Unicode data.
+Six Emoji regexes are included, which are compiled out of various Emoji Unicode data.

 ```ruby
 require "unicode/emoji"